South Melbourne, VIC - St Peter and Paul Catholic (20275)

 Organ:

-The first organ, was installed in the 1850s-1860s in the old church and moved into new church in 1869; present location unknown.
-The second organ by William Anderson was installed in 1875.
-Its present location is also unknown.
-The third organ, built in 1884 again by William Anderson was broken up around 1970.
+First organ was installed 1850s-1860s in the old church and moved into new church 1869.
+The second organ was built by William Anderson and installed in 1875.
+The third organ was built in 1884 by William Anderson and broken up c1970.
+The fourth organ was built in 1971 Myles by R. Browne, incorporating façade pipes and other parts from first organ.